24 Joint Probability Graphs and Probability Matching Estimation

 L152–L165 |

-Deviations from pseudocode:
+Deviations from pseudocode and documentation:

-probs_fnusescompute_sojourn_times_ffifrom the FFI wrappers rather than directly calling the forward algorithm.
+probs_fnof probability matching usescompute_sojourn_times_ffifrom the FFI wrappers rather than directly calling the forward algorithm.
 This leverages the trace cache for efficient repeated evaluation with different parameter vectors. - The terminal vertex identification traverses the graph structure once to find all vertices that have at least one edge leading to a vertex with no outgoing edges.
 The pseudocode abstracts this as

 AllTerminalVertices(G). - The